RemoteTechnologiesGroup/RemoteTech/modders/ground.md

 Each `STATION{}` block needs the following fields:

 `Guid`
-: A unique idenfier for the station.
+: A unique idenfier for the station. **Must** be unique, or your network will exhibit undefined behavior.

 `Name`
 : The name that shows up in the target selection menu.

 `Latitude`, `Longitude`
-: The position of the station on the planet's surface.
+: The position of the station on the planet's surface in degrees north and degrees east, respectively.

 `Height`
 : The station's altitude above sea level, in meters.